korcsmarosgroup/ViralLink/input_files/readme.md

-#README

-##Input files provided for the workflow:
+## Input files provided for the workflow:

 0. The user should provide a raw counts table with sample names as column headers and gene names (gene symbol or UniProt) as row names. (see 'example_expression_data' for an example)

 1. empty_mapping_table.txt
-	*This example mapping table to be completed with the information based on the provided expression data *The table should contain one row per input sample *"sample_name" column should contain the sample name matching the relevant column header in the counts table.
+	* This example mapping table to be completed with the information based on the provided expression data
+	* The table should contain one row per input sample
+	* "sample_name" column should contain the sample name matching the relevant column header in the counts table.
 	*"condition" column should contain "test" or "control"  depending on whether the sample is a test or control sample (all other values will be ignored).
 Differential expression is calculated by comparing "test" samples to "control" samples.

 2. sarscov2-human_ppis_gordon_april2020.txt